teaguetomesh/dqva-and-circuit-cutting/README.md

 ```
 @cargs.setter
 def cargs(self, new_cargs):
-    ""Sets the cargs to be the given list of cargs""
+    """Sets the cargs to be the given list of cargs"""
-    self.data_dict['cargs'] = new_cargs"
+    self.data_dict['cargs'] = new_cargs
 ```
 ### TODO